 - Make ads part of the game (including meta layer!)

 - Combine IAA (in-app ads) and IAP (in-app purchases)

 You don’t have to stick to one monetization model — you can choose a hybrid model.

 - Try to have two or more in-app currency methods that engage users with rewards and a sense of accomplishment

 You should always try to have two to three different kinds of in-game currencies, such as soft, hot, and premium currencies; reward your users generously with soft coins, but keep your premium coins hard to get.
 Make it so that users can buy anything in the app for premium currency, create a demand for it, and encourage players to buy it.

 Increase Traffic to Your Game App and Monetize It

-It's no secret that mobile games with highest revenue stick to this time-proven marketing approach: engage → retain → earn.
+It's no secret that mobile games with the highest revenue stick to this time-proven mobile game marketing approach: engage → retain → earn.

 👇 Here's another example:

 One of the Pushwoosh customers from the gaming industry enjoys their engagement and growth metrics high above the median values for the entire sample and their size of app too.
 The cherry on the top: the mobile game enjoys high conversion rates and gains sizeable revenue from every push.